kskels/lab-openshift-workshop/workshop/content/exercises/01-getting-started-with-app-deployment.md

 ## Explore the Web Console

-The OpenShift Web interface easily accessible via the `homeroom` learning environment.
+The OpenShift Web interface is easily accessible via the `homeroom` learning environment.
 To access it, navigate to the upper section of the Web interface and select `Console` tab.

 ### Explore